vkovic/laravel-meta/README.md

 In examples below we will use facade approach.

-Let's create and retrieve some meta data:
+Let's create and retrieve some metadata:

 ```php
 // Set meta value as string